-But even with a single sitch, you can create some fun projects.
+But even with a single crochet stitch, you can create some fun projects.

-Should have made the cotton coasters before I ruined my desktop
+Should have made a crochet coaster before I ruined my desktop

 We’re currently renovating an upstairs bedroom into an office/ photo studio for me, and during that process, we built two new desks. ( I’ll share the plans and room soon)

 I sanded the bloody hell out of those desks to get a nice finish, and of course, the very first thing I did was put a circle mark from my coffee cup on one of them.

 Yes, I know… I know – but sometimes my brain does not brain.
 Husband’s response – you need a coaster.